pbchase/kite_bar_parts/README.md

 ### Untested models

 [separation\_block_v2](separation_block_v2.scad) - This component transfers load from the main flying lines by providing a pair of parallel bore holes.
 Each flying line passes through a bore hole.
 The flying line is trapped on the lower side of the block via a larks head of relatively fat line.
 The pair of bore holes surround a larger, toroidal central bore hole.
 The curved central bore provides a low friction path for the trim line.
-STL files have been generated for [5mm](printable/separation_block_v2_5mm_trimline_976518e.stl) and [6mm](printable/separation_block_v2_6mm_trimline_283f6bb.stl) trim lines.
+An 80-facet-count STL files has been generated with a [6mm](printable/separation_block_v2_6mm_trimline_bore_7e61bdd.stl trim line bore.
 This design is untested.

 ![](images/separation_block_v2.png)